hashicorp/boundary/enos/README.md

   for an invite.
 After receiving an invite to Terraform Cloud, a personal access token can be created by clicking `User Settings` --> `Tokens` --> `Create an API token`.
 - Access to the AWS account can be done via Doormat, at: https://doormat.hashicorp.services/.
-    - For the `boundary` repo the account is: `boundary_ci` and for the boundary-enterprise and boundary-hcp repos, the account is: `boundary-enterprise_ci`.
+    - The account name uses the following pattern: `<repository>-ci`, e.g. `boundary-ci` for the boundary repo.
     - Access can be requested by clicking: `Cloud Access` --> `AWS` --> `Request Account Access`.

 1. **Create the Terraform Cloud Workspace** - The name of the workspace to be created depends on the